 Work with a phrase

-Phrases can be added one by one, or in bulk using a file upload option.
-Any words, including words outside of the standard dictionary can be included in a phrase and are subsequently automatically added to the language model for recognition.
-Without one or more phrases a topic can not exist.
+You can add phrases one by one, or in bulk using a file upload option.
+Any words, including words outside the standard dictionary can be included in a phrase and are automatically added to the language model for recognition.
+Without one or more phrases, a topic cannot exist.
 For more information, see Work with a topic.

-For information about determining the optimal strictness for a phrase, see How do I choose appropriate strictness values when entering a topic phrase?
+For more information about how to deposit the optimal strictness for a phrase, see How do I choose appropriate strictness values when entering a topic phrase?

 - A topic is made up of one or more phrases that represent a specific intent (for example, cancellation) and each program is associated with one or more topics.